jedinym/sqc-text/main.typ

 chapter, the two formats relevant to this thesis are introduced.

 == PDB Format
-// TODO: mention updates made by PDB (pdb-format-guides reference) The Protein Data Bank format is the original format used by the PDB.
-It was originally developed in 1976 as a simple human-readable format @pdb-history.
+The Protein Data Bank format is the original format used by the PDB.
+It was originally developed in 1976 as a simple human-readable format@pdb-history.

-// TODO: explain the format more
 Each line of the file contains a _record_ - information about some aspect of the structure.
 The records can contain metadata (e.g. `AUTHOR`, `HEADER` or `TITLE`) or data about the chemical strucutre of the molecule (e.g. `SEQRES` or `ATOM`).
+Additionally, the wwPDB (worldwide Protein Data Bank) has used the `REMARK` record type to extend the format to support new details about the experimental methods used to obtain the macromolecular data @pdb-format-guides.

 // TODO: explain what is a residue in PDB
-// TODO: mention that large structures can be split into several files Unfortunately, the lines are fixed-width as the format is based on the original 80 column punched card @pdb-history.
+// TODO: mention that large structures can be split into several files Unfortunately, the lines of the file are fixed-width as the format is based on the original 80 column punched card @pdb-history.
 Because of this, the number of atoms, residues and chain identificators in the file is limited.
 This renders the format less suitable for handling very large structures.

 // TODO: describe limitations more
 Some attempts have been made to improve the format over the years (e.g. the